 What is the registration process for the Europa School?

 Because the Europa School has a specific and unique education concept, its catchment area is the whole of Amsterdam.
 We want the parents of children who attend our school to have consciously chosen for and embraced our educational concept, even if they do not live in the immediate vicinity of the school.
 In practice, about two-thirds of the pupils of the Europa School live in Amsterdam Zuid, or in the immediately adjacent neighbourhoods; a third come from further afield.

-Children can be registered with the school from their second birthday.
+Children can be registered with the school from their third birthday.
 The order in which children are registered does not affect placement.

 The Europa School has a different priority system to that adopted by many of the other Amsterdam schools.
 We give priority to those children whose parents have named the Europa School as their preferred school, over children who simply happen to live within our post-code catchment area.
 In principle, we give priority to children who have the Europa School as their preferred school and who live within the post-code catchment area.
 We then give places to children who live outside the catchment area but whose parents have named the Europa School as their preferred choice.
 This usually results in the vast majority of children who have the Europa School as their preferred choice being given a place at the school.